Everything you want to know about body acne, why it happens and the best ways to deal with it.

 How to treat body acne

 As with face acne, a comprehensive skincare routine that incorporates ingredients that fight acne and ingredients that care for the skin is the number-one way to minimize body acne.
 A combination of benzoyl peroxide to target the bacteria that cause acne and salicylic acid to help exfoliate the skin and keep pores clear goes a long way for keeping breakouts at bay.
 (AcneFree’s Oil Free Acne Cleanser is easy to use in the shower, and the Body Clearing Acne Spray makes it easy to treat spots that can be hard to reach with lotions.)
-Also keep an eye out for ingredients like aloe vera and ceramides to help care for the skin while battling acne breakouts.
+Also keep an eye out for ingredients like aloe vera to help care for the skin while battling acne breakouts.
 And remember to avoid scrubbing or picking, because this can lead to scarring after acne breakouts have healed.

 Prevent body acne with these clear skin tips